steidani/ConTrack/README.rst

     pip install contrack

-Make sure you have the required dependencies (for detail see docs/environment.yml):
+Make sure you have the required dependencies (for details see docs/environment.yml):

 - xarray
 - scipy